Summary: The Spirit of Laws (page 3)

 No monarch, no nobility; no nobility, no monarch, but we have a despot 1.

-Attacking the nobility is the surest way for the people to overthrow a monarchy—but it will be replaced by despotism.
-Similarly, while the power of the clergy is dangerous in a republic, it is useful in a monarchy, as it can act as a check on the monarch’s arbitrary power.
+Attacking the nobility is the surest way for the people to overthrow a monarchy—but it will only be replaced by despotism.
+Similarly, while the power of the clergy is dangerous in a republic, it is useful in a monarchy, where it can act as a check on the monarch's arbitrary power.

 This is the fundamental law of despotism.